-The much loved InterRail scheme takes the concept of train travel itself as an adventure to the next level, allowing near-unlimited rail travel across 30 European countries across a set number of days.
-Adults can get passes from £239 for 10 days (under 25s travel at a reduced rate) and embrace the freedom to go where they please on an unforgettable transcontinental adventure.
+The much loved InterRail scheme takes the concept of train travel itself as an adventure to the next level, allowing near-unlimited rail travel across 30 European countries across a set number of days; 251 euros buys 7 days’ travel within one month with under 25s travelling at a reduced rate.

 For those of us who prefer a more rewarding, low-stress alternative to flying, which brings us closer to the world we live in and reduces our contribution to climate change, there is The Man in Seat Sixty-One, a site explaining how to travel comfortably & affordably by train or ferry. http://www.seat61.com/

 Once you’ve decided where to go, another consideration for anyone wanting to make their break as ethical as possible is spending.
-Tourist pounds spent on independent businesses, markets and operators can bring benefits to people at your destination.
+Tourist pounds spent on independent businesses, markets and operators brings greater benefits to people at your destination.
 Use a guide like the Ethical Travel Guide published by Tourism Concern to find out how to benefit your host community through your stay.

-Not only are we Britain’s most ethical insurance provider according to The Good Shopping Guide, but we campaign for sustainable transport.
+Not only are we ethical according to The Good Shopping Guide, but we campaign for sustainable transport.
 Sometimes that means protesting until a school gets the zebra crossing they’ve been refused or running 60 roadshows this year to encourage people out of their cars, or fixing bicycles for free.
 We also launched Green Transport Week and helped establish Car Free Day and Twenty’s Plenty to name just a few.
 We’ve been campaigning for sustainable transport in this way for 29 years with the help of people like you.
-Supporting this work is easy – you simply have to take out insurance with us.
-Home insurance, cycle insurance, travel insurance and breakdown cover and we take care of the rest.
+Supporting this work is easy – you simply have to take out insurance with the ETA.
+Buy home insurance, cycle insurance, travel insurance or breakdown cover and we take care of the rest.
 We provide an excellent level of cover while putting concern for the environment at the heart of all we do.